WilliamWang1721/LLMs-Code/docs/cli/commands.md

   - **Description:** Open a dialog for selecting supported editors.

 - **`/help`** (or **`/?`**)
-  - **Description:** Display help information about the Gemini CLI, including available commands and their usage.
+  - **Description:** Display help information about the LLMs Code, including available commands and their usage.

 - **`/mcp`**
   - **Description:** List configured Model Context Protocol (MCP) servers, their connection status, server details, and available tools.